 The main aims of the college are to:

-- ensure that developing country perspectives are a key part of the peer review of the GCRF Interdisciplinary Hubs call and other ODA relevant research council calls
+- ensure developing country perspectives are a key part of the peer review of GCRF calls and other ODA relevant research council calls

 - UKRI funding landscape presentation (PDF, 23.1MB)

-- Background to the GCRF and the underpinning strategy - Brief overview of the GCRF and how it fits in to the broader UK Official Development Assistance research funding landscape
+- Background to the GCRF and the underpinning strategy - This short video provides a brief overview of the GCRF and how it fits in to the broader UK Official Development Assistance research funding landscape.

-- GCRF Key Principles - Outlines the four underpinning principles for RCUK GCRF activities
+- GCRF Key Principles - This short video outlines the four underpinning principles for RCUK GCRF activities.

 Unconscious bias training